OpenCyphal-Garage/demos/README.md

 These are collected under `submodules/`.
 You will need to add them to your application separately in whatever way suits your workflow best --- as a Git submodule, by copy-pasting the sources, using CMake's `ExternalProject_Add()`, etc.

-While the code is permissively licensed to facilitate its integration into closed-source products, this repository is not accessible to non-members of the UAVCAN Consortium.